No hint of mellowing for ex-Sex Pistol John Lydon

 The hotel, part of a generic chain, is about as far away from punk rock as one can get.
 Lydon, wearing bright orange trousers and checked shirt, is an incongruous figure among the business people and families milling around in the lobby.

-A couple, obviously from out of town, slink onto a neighbouring sofa to eavesdrop, looking for that New York celebrity story to tell their friends back in the 'burbs.
+A couple, obviously from out of town, slink onto a neighboring sofa to eavesdrop, looking for that New York celebrity story to tell their friends back in the 'burbs.
 Lydon rolls his eyes.

-"Regardless of the obstreperous behaviour of corporate record companies, they've not been able to keep me down.
+"Regardless of the obstreperous behavior of corporate record companies, they've not been able to keep me down.
 It's taken nearly two decades but I'm right where I belong," he said.

 The band reformed in 2009 after a 17-year hiatus, and "This is PiL" is their first studio album in 20 years.
 The title track, which leads off the album, seems aimed at both proclaiming the band's return and reminding people who they are.